Component:

 <a href="product_URL" class="link_text_style"><img src="product_image" alt="" />Product Name</a>

 The issue here is that you’re really letting some of the formatting slide or controlling it externally.
-The image and text will need to be contained by a table cell where the alignment will be controlled.
-You may be able to adjust the margins around the image with the internal stylesheet, but you will be at the whims of email clients on how well that renders.
+The image and text will need to be contained to control the alignment, either by a table or div depending on your needs.
+The spacing between the image and text can be a little hard to control, so make sure you test your solution to make sure it works.
+Adding a div spacer will not work, so don’t do that.
 The most important thing here is that you can’t divide up the image and the text.
 This is easy with a vertical layout but gets really tricky with horizontal layouts, designers take note!
 You’ll likely want to play around with these layouts a bit to find a sweet spot that renders well and meets this criteria.

 Solution 3:

 You can take these a bit further than the above and remove the CTA link and/or the description.
-This is quite a bit more simplified, and in this scenario, we are now using the product name as the alt text for the image, so now the accessible name for this link is “Product Name, Shop Now” I don’t think it’s quite as clear as Solutions 1 or 2, but if your product image can stand on its own, this is an accessible solution as well.
+This is quite a bit more simplified, and in this scenario, we are now using the product name as the accessible name for the image, so now the accessible name for this link is “Vintage 1980’s Popples Sports Popple” This is essentially the inverse of Solution 1 – the image is now linked and we’ve removed the CTA link.
+So we’re still down to one link – yay reduced redundancy!

 Which solution is best?